MatiasHiltunen/smdp/README.md

 ## Syntax Highlighting

+Syntax Highlighting language specs are not complete and probably contain still many issues, few that I'm already aware of and working towards to fix those.

+_To keep things lightweight, this is probably going to be an optional plugin based feature in the future to get correct grammars for different languages._

-Built-in syntax highlighters cover the following languages:
+So far built-in basic syntax highlighters cover the following languages:

 - JavaScript / TypeScript
 - Python